francyanne/UseAcademyAPI/README.md

 Aplicativo feito no bootcamp UseAcademy - Code like a girl.
-Nele temos uma demonstração do uso de API utilizando o CEP.
+Nele temos uma demonstração do uso de API utilizando URLSession.